heslabs/DroneVLA/UAV-VLA.md

 Many VLA and **VLN (Visual Language Navigation)** approaches require large datasets with paired language instructions and agent behavior, but struggle to generalize to new environments and lack a global-scale understanding.
 Our research focuses on developing systems that generate path plans and execute actions based solely on linguistic instructions and open satellite data, leveraging zero-shot capabilities of powerful models without additional training.

+Methodology
+In this paper, we present a novel UAV-VLA system that leverages Large Language Models (LLMs) and Vision Language Models (VLMs) for action prediction in aerial tasks.
+As shown in Fig. 1, the framework comprises three key modules:
+* Goal extracting GPT module
+* Object search VLM module, and
+* Actions generation GPT module.

 ---
 ### The pipeline of the UAV-VLA system.